Ingatestone railway station

-Ingatestone railway station is a stop on the Great Eastern Main Line in the East of England, serving the village of Ingatestone, Essex.
-It is 23 mi 50 chain down the line from London Liverpool Street and is situated between to the west and to the east.
+Ingatestone railway station serves the village of Ingatestone, Essex, in the East of England.
+It is on the Great Eastern Main Line, 23 mi 50 chain from London Liverpool Street and is between to the west and to the east.
+The station is managed by Greater Anglia, which also operates all trains serving it, as part of the East Anglia franchise.
 Its three-letter station code is INT.
-The station is currently managed by Greater Anglia, which also operates all trains serving it, as part of the East Anglia franchise.

 History

 The first station at Ingatestone was opened by the Eastern Counties Railway (ECR) in July 1843, sited just below Stock Lane, and operated for less than a month.
 The station consisted of wooden platforms on each side of the railway, connecting to the road carried above by wooden steps up the embankment.

-However, the agreement for the construction of the railway across the Petre Estate, obtained in 1836, and section 7 of the enabling local Act of Parliament, the Eastern Counties Railway Act 1838 (An Act to amend and enlarge the powers and provisions of the Act relating to the Eastern Counties Railway, 1 & 2 Vict. c.lxxxi) in 1838 both required that the Petre Estate consent to the construction of any station on the estate.
+However, the agreement for the construction of the railway across the Petre Estate, obtained in 1836, and section 7 of the enabling local Act of Parliament, the Eastern Counties Railway Act 1838 (An Act to amend and enlarge the powers and provisions of the Act relating to the Eastern Counties Railway, 1 & 2 Vict. c.lxxxi) both required that the Petre Estate consent to the construction of any station on the estate.